rsdoiel/antenna/archives/2025/science_and_technology_2025.13.md

 ---

-## For healthcare orgs, disaster recovery means making sure docs can save lives during ransomware infection
+## For healthcare orgs, DR means making sure docs can save lives during ransomware infections

-date: 2025-04-02, updated: 2025-04-02, from: The Register (UK I.T.
+date: 2025-04-02, updated: 2025-04-03, from: The Register (UK I.T.
 News)

 <h4>Organizational, technological resilience combined defeat the disease that is cybercrime</h4> <p>When IT disasters strike, it can become a matter of life and death for healthcare organizations – and criminals know it.…</p>